Herbal Product Considerations

-With the increased inclusion of supplements and herbal products into modern integrative medical practice, it is essential for health providers to treat in congruence with patients’ sensitivities to ensure their safety.
-As holistic health practitioners, another central aspect of our work is to consider how an individual’s biology, environment, lifestyle, culture, and emotions factor into their health picture.
-From this perspective, it’s essential to determine why a client has a food sensitivity to select the best, evidence-informed treatment plan.
+With the increased inclusion of natural supplements and herbal products in integrative medicine, it is essential for health providers to keep one's sensitivities in mind to ensure their safety.
+Whole-person care considers how an individual’s biology, environment, lifestyle, culture, and emotions factor into their overall health picture.
+From this perspective, practitioners must be aware of a herb's limitations and the context behind one's food sensitivity to select the best, evidence-informed treatment plan.
+Biological Interactions

 An individual’s medical history, genetics, and unique biological makeup can influence their response to an herbal product.
-Ren Shen (Ginseng) is a qi tonifying herb within the TCM materia medica, anecdotally known to strengthen vital energy, blood, lungs, heart, and replenish fluids.
+For example, Ren Shen (Ginseng) is a qi tonifying herb used within traditional Chinese medicine (TCM), anecdotally known to strengthen one's metabolic energy and to replenish fluids.
 However, it should be avoided in the presence of antidepressant and antidiabetic medications (Kamwo).
-Ren Shen’s positive impact on regulating the central nervous system and metabolism has a synergistic effect with antidepressant and antidiabetic medications, resulting in potential harm when used alongside one another (Ratan et al., 2021).
-Thus, we must be diligent in reviewing an individual's history before recommending herbs that may be contraindicated with their medication list.
+When combined, their synergistic effect may overwhelm the central nervous and endocrine systems, resulting in potential harm (Ratan et al., 2021).
+Thus, practitioners must be diligent when reviewing an individual's medical history before recommending herbs that may be contraindicated for their personal use.

 Lifestyle and Cultural Context

-In geriatric or pregnant populations, some herbs may conflict with their physiological capabilities at that point in time.
-For instance, Ma Huang (Ephedra Herba) is a strong diaphoretic herb, known to induce sweating and promote urination to release the exterior or treat acute respiratory conditions.
-However, due to its strength and downbearing nature, it is not ideal for deficient constitutions such as the elderly or people who are pregnant (Kamwo).
-Thus, it is important to consider the full picture an individual presents when considering the best treatment for their health and safety.
+In geriatric or pregnant populations, some herbs may conflict with an individual's physiological capabilities at that point in time.
+For instance, Ma Huang (Ephedra Herba) is a strong diaphoretic herb, known to induce sweating and promote urination to treat acute respiratory conditions.
+However, due to its strength and downbearing nature, it is not ideal for vulnerable populations such as the elderly or people who are pregnant (Kamwo).
+Thus, it is important to consider an individual's full health picture when considering the most beneficial treatment for their safety and longevity.References:

 Kamwo. (n.d.).
 Ma Huang [Review of Ma Huang].
 TCM Herb Guide.